Sette Comuni: Cimbrian

 Cimbrian has gone extinct in most of the comuni.
-Only in Robàan and its district of Mittebald/Toballe (Mittewald, Mezzaselva), Cimbrian has survived.
+Only in Robàan and its district of Mittebald/Toballe (Mittewald, Mezzaselva) has Cimbrian survived.

 Robàan is home to the Agustin Prunner Cultural Institute, which is a repository of the Cimbrian culture and cooperates with other linguistic enclaves in Lusern, Fersental, Sappada, Sauris, the Thirteen Communities and Timau.
 Vestiges of the language are found in family and place names, which are mostly still Cimbrian.